stashed/docs/docs/guides/latest/advanced-use-case/instant-backup.md

   ```
   stash.appscode.com/backup-configuration: <BackupConfiguration name>
   ```
-- `spec.backupConfiguration.name` indicates the name of the `BackupConfiguration` object whose target will be backed up instantly in this `BackupSession`.
+- `spec.invoker` section indicates the `BackupConfiguration` object whose target will be backed up instantly for this `BackupSession`.

 Let's create the `BackupSession` object that we have have shown above,